Mark McGann: Writing and directing

-Recent work
+2007–present

 Since 2007, McGann has been the director of Drama Direct Ltd, a creative production company producing original productions and projects for the entertainment and education industries.

 In 2017, McGann launched a successful Kickstarter campaign to fund his short film Perplexed Music, based on the Elizabeth Barrett Browning Petrarchan sonnet of the same name.
 McGann's film is written and directed and stars his brother Paul and nephew Jake "Sonny" McGann in leading roles.
 The film was released in 2018.

 Personal life

 He lives with his wife, Caroline Guinness, in Frome, Somerset.

+His great-uncle James "Jimmy" McGann was a trimmer on board the Titanic and survived the sinking aboard Collapsible Boat B.